jadeagenesis/jadeagenesis/README.md

 - 👋 Hi, I’m @jadeagenesis
-- 👀 I’m interested in design and working with web tools
-- 🌱 I’m currently learning frontend development
+- 👀 CS Student,
+- Software Developer 👩🏽‍💻
+- Product Designer
-- 💞️ I’m looking to collaborate on almost anything fun.
+- I’m looking to collaborate on almost anything fun.
 - 📫 How to reach me @jadegenesis on Twitter

 <!---